Chris H. Rudge

 Rudge began his professional career as a Physical Education Teacher with the Toronto Board of Education, teaching both junior and senior high school students.

 His sport background includes competing as a player with the Syracuse Stingers of the National Lacrosse League (NLL), holding the position of Directeur du Personnel with the NLL’s Les Caribou de Quebec and coaching the Canadian National Field Lacrosse Team in 1976.
-He was recently appointed to the Board of Directors of the Royal Canadian Golf Association.
+He also served on the Board of Directors of the Royal Canadian Golf Association.

 Rudge is and has been active on a number of boards, including The Paxen Group Inc. (Melbourne, Florida), Merrill Lynch Canada, the Organizing Committee for the 2015 Pan American Games, the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games, the National Ballet of Canada, the White Ribbon Campaign, the School of Graphic Communications Management at Ryerson University where he co-chaired the New Building Campaign, the University of Toronto Department of Athletics Restricted Funds Committee and the Country Day School (Vice Chairman).
-Mr. Rudge will chair the RBC Canadian Open to be held at Glen Abbey Golf Club in July 2013.
+Mr. Rudge chaired the RBC Canadian Open, held at Glen Abbey Golf Club in July 2013 and selected by the PGA as the most fan friendly event on the tour in 2013.
+He is currently Chairman of the Canadian Sport Institute, Ontario.

 Rudge holds a teaching certificate from Queen’s University and a Bachelor of Physical Education and Health from the University of Toronto.